2018 Autism Advantage Luncheon

 World Autism Awareness Day is 2 April.
-This year, the day is celebrated and hosted by the UN Friday 1 April.
-Specialisterne Foundation attended the event again this year and participated in putting autism on the 2030 Agenda.
+Last year, the day was celebrated and hosted by the UN Friday 1 April.
+Specialisterne Foundation attended the event and participated in putting autism on the 2030 Agenda.

 In September 2015, the UN General Assembly adopted the ambitious new 2030 Agenda for Sustainable Development, which includes 17 Sustainable Development Goals (SDGs) that promise to leave no one behind.